jsimpauco/pdr-malaria/README.md

 ```python
 python script.py all
 ```
-This will run the whole script with one argument.
+> [!NOTE]

-The stages are as follows:
+> This will run the whole script with one argument.
+Keep reading below if you would like the build the script at a certain step.

 ### Data
 To get the data, from the project root, run